msachi/kafka-streams-demo/README.md

 Here, the first column is the Kafka message key in `java.lang.String` format and represents a word that is being counted, and the second column is the message value in `java.lang.Longformat`, representing the word's latest count.

-Notice that the word `a` first appears with a count of 1, and is later on updated to the count of 2.
+Notice that the word `a` appears with the correct count of 2, but only at the point of its second occurrence.

 Let's enter another text line: